 Hello, my name is Sandra Noojin, and it is very nice to meet you!
-I am a wife to my best friend Matt; a mother to my baby angels Paul, Chiara and Luca; an avid researcher of early childhood education and development; a passionate educator; and a lover of love and happy things.
-I am the founder of and contributor to Happiness in Education.
+I am a wife; a mother; an avid researcher of early childhood education and development; a passionate educator; a lover of love and happy things and the founder of and contributor to Happiness in Education.

 Megan Lake Beltran